canonical/charmed-magma/docs/tutorial/01_getting_started.md

 ## Requirements

-This tutorial has been written to work on Ubuntu computer:
+This tutorial has been written to work on Ubuntu:

 - **:material-ubuntu: Operating system**: Ubuntu 20.04
 - **:octicons-cpu-16: CPU**: 10 cores